Why is Checking Credit Scores Important?Published on February 24, 2022 by CreditFresh

 1. It May be a Good Indicator of Financial Health

 Your credit report is kind of like a litmus test for your finances.
-If your finances are on rocky ground, your report may contain a low score.
-If your finances are solid, there’s a good chance it will contain a high score.
+If your finances are on rocky ground, your report may contain a lower credit score.
+If your finances are solid, there’s a good chance it will contain a higher score.

-2. You’ll Spot Any Errors Potentially Lowering Your Score
+2. You May Spot Errors Potentially Lowering Your Credit Score

 One of the other benefits of credit checking is you may be able to catch any errors that may be dropping your score unjustly.